-Baylor Scott & White All Saints Medical Center and the Anne Burnett Marion School of Medicine at Texas Christian University School of Medicine offer the Obstetrics and Gynecology Residency Program, a four-year program accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+Baylor Scott & White All Saints Medical Center and the Anne Burnett Marion School of Medicine at Texas Christian University offer the Obstetrics and Gynecology Residency Program, a four-year program accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 Our residents receive extensive exposure to obstetric and gynecologic patients, with focused rotations in obstetrics, minimally invasive gynecology, family planning and all OBGYN subspecialties.

 Our curriculum offers electives during each year of training to allow residents an opportunity to tailor their learning experience.
 Additionally, residents rotate in ICU, IM and emergency medicine.
 Further, we have preparation for practice/leadership rotation during year four to prepare our residents for the business of medicine.

 We accept six (6) OBGYN residents per year.

 About Baylor Scott & White All Saints and Andrews Women's Hospital